shakyav/openshift-intern-workshop/README.md

 ### Service account & roles

-To get through the authentication you need to provide the URL with a secret in a query parameter, so try to add
+To get through the authentication you need to provide the URL with a secret in a query parameter, so try to append the following to your **route** URL:

 ```
 ?secret=secret
 ```

-to the application address.

 **Internal server error** - that does not look good - what have we missed?
 Let's investigate logs again - go to OpenShift Console > Applications > Pods and view the pod logs.